-4.1.3.
+4.1.2.
 Trainings for potential Applicants

-Basic information on the procedures and requirements of the call for proposals together with a draft of the Application Form will be presented during the trainings organised in each eligible region of the Programme area.
-The open registration will be organised on the website where the applicants can see a full list of all the events organised in their region.
+Basic information on the procedures and requirements of the call for proposals together with a draft of the Application Form will be presented during online trainings.
 These trainings will be conducted in national languages.
-Where possible, the trainings will be webstreamed.